dōTERRA is the only essential oil company out there that is completely transparent about what is in their bottles.

 The quality control at dōTERRA is second to none.
 They’ve created an internal standard called Certified Pure Therapeutic Grade® (CPTG), verified by third party labs.
 So yes, the name is a trademark, but the standard is real and concrete.
 I know I am getting and recommending the purest product on the market.
 And the cool thing about that?
 The product works.

-Why should you care if your Lemons come from Italy, or if your Frankincense comes from Somalia, or if your Eucalyptus comes from Australia?
+Why should you care if your Wintergreen comes from Nepal, or your Lemons come from Italy, or if your Frankincense comes from Somalia, or if your Eucalyptus comes from Australia?
 Because sourcing plants from their native environment results in therapeutic grade (i.e. effective) oil.
 In my study of botanical medicine, one of the key things I’ve learned is that plants are made of hundreds, if not thousands of components, all designed to protect the plant from danger and disease.
 Soil, sun, temperature and plant maturity all impact how these components are expressed.

 Now, think about what we are asking the essential oils to do for us.
 We are asking them to mimic what they do for the plant: to protect us, and fight disease.
 Lavender grown in my backyard in Toronto is not going to have the same constituents as lavender grown in it’s native France, where the environment is ideal for optimal lavender development.